AdobeDocs/experience-manager-learn.en/help/assets/configuring/auto-start-workflows.md

 Auto-start workflows extend asset processing in AEM as a Cloud Service by automatically invoking custom workflow upon upload or re-processing once the asset processing is complete.

 >[!VIDEO](https://video.tv.adobe.com/v/37323?quality=12&learn=on)

+>[!NOTE]
+>
-> `Notice`: Use Auto-start Workflows for customizing assets post-processing rather than using Workflow Launchers.
+>Use Auto-start Workflows for customizing assets post-processing rather than using Workflow Launchers.
 Auto-start workflows are _only_ invoked once an asset is complete processing instead of launchers which may be invoked multiple times during asset processing.

 ## Customizing the Post-Processing Workflow